vijaidjearam/blog/_posts/2024-06-04-Fog-Client-unable-to install-CA-certificate-error.md

 Resolution:

 - Try to check if you could ping to the server using the FQDN.
-- if ping fails add FQDN to the host file in "c:\windows\system32\drivers\etc"
+- If ping fails add FQDN to the host file in "c:\windows\system32\drivers\etc"